atgao/inPerson/README.md

 Website: nperson.herokuapp.com

-To run the project initially locally run in the base folder: npm install\n pip install -r requirements.txt\n
+To run the project initially locally run in the base folder: npm install

-./runserver.sh\n
+pip install -r requirements.txt

+./runserver.sh

 ## Frontend TODOS (for Ioana)
 --- By Tuesday ---